intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 conditions.
 This increases the chances that implementations will have consistent and interoperable handling of unusual conditions.

-Intolerance of any deviation from specification, where implementations generate fatal errors in response to observing undefined or unusual behaviour, can be harnessed to reduce occurrences of aberrant implementations.
 Choosing to generate fatal errors for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.
+This intolerance can be harnessed to reduce occurrences of aberrant implementations.

-This improves feedback for new implementations in particular.
+Intolerance toward violations of specification improves feedback for new implementations in particular.
 When a new implementation encounters a peer that is intolerant of an error, it receives strong feedback that allows the problem to be discovered quickly.

 To be effective, intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.